scinscinscin/obsidian/courses/THY4 Notes.md

+# History of Spirituality

 - acdg to the catholic church - no spirituality outside of religion
 - spiritus - breath of life
 	- without the spirit, there is no life, it is the one that animates the body of the person.
 	- Death is the separation of the soul from the body, the body has no life
 - Religion comes from religio
 	- means reliance / connection
 	- In spirituality, we find a notion of the spirit in search for connection
 - Spirituality - a way of life that searches for God, for what is divine
 	- relates to structures of significance that gives meaning and direction to a person's life that helps them deal with existence
 	- associated with the human quest for meaning / purpose / knowledge / meaningful relationships / love and a sense of the body